rubypinkromance/rubypinkromance.com/src/shorts/one-wild-night/3-kara.md

 “Well, Ian, how was that for a hookup on our big trip?”

 “Oh my god,” he beamed.
-“You were… you are…” He seemed at a loss for words.
+“You were… You are…” He seemed at a loss for words.
 “Thank you.
 That was so fucking hot.”

 “Heh.
 Yeah, it was.
 Remind me to thank Amy when I see her.”
 She laughed at the panicked expression on his face.
 “Don’t worry, I’m joking.
 It’ll be our little secret.”